| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 In this state, it first determines the user ID

-The final step is to parse user configuration file.
+The final step is to parse the user configuration file.
 If

-CONFIG field is not null, its value is used as absolute
+field is not null, its value is the absolute

-path to the configuration file.
-Otherwise, anubis searches
+pathname of the user configuration file.
+Otherwise, anubis

-for the system account obtained on the previous step) and if such
+directory for the system account obtained on the previous step) and if

 Anubis database is identified by its URL, or Universal

-Specifies a database protocol.
-The protocol describes how the database is to be accessed.
+Specifies the database protocol.
+The protocol describes how to access the database.
 In a way, it may be regarded as specifying the database type.
-Currently, GNU Anubis supports following database protocols:
+Currently, GNU Anubis supports the following database protocols:

 ‘gdbm’ | GDBM database |